jspjut/UTechFPSci/README.md

 This is a simple first person science experiment using [FPSci](https://github.com/NVLabs/FPSci).

+## Prerequisite

+This project expects you to have a version of Python installed already.
+It will look for `pip` in your path to make sure `gdown` is installed to grab the required data files (see below).

 ## How to run

 1. Double click `setup.bat`, which will download the required version of FPSci, and copy the experiment configuration files into the right location.